microsoft/onnxruntime/docs/performance/tune-performance.md

 #### Numa support and performance tuning

-Since release 1.14, Onnxruntime thread pool could utilize every physical cores that are available over NUMA nodes.
+Since release 1.14, Onnxruntime thread pool could utilize all physical cores that are available over NUMA nodes.
 The intra-op thread pool will create a thread on every physical core (except the 1st core).
-E.g. assume there is a system of two NUMA nodes, each has 24 cores, intra-op thread pool will creat 47 threads, and set thread affinity to each core.
+E.g. assume there is a system of 2 NUMA nodes, each has 24 cores.
+Hence intra-op thread pool will create 47 threads, and set thread affinity to each core.

-For NUMA systems, it is recommended to test a few thread settings to explore for best performance, in that threads allocated among NUMA nodes usually has higher cache-miss overhead when cooperating with each other.
-For example, for the case when number of intra-op threads has to be 8, and test between cases when setting affinity within or among NUMA nodes:
+For NUMA systems, it is recommended to test a few thread settings to explore for best performance, in that threads allocated among NUMA nodes might has higher cache-miss overhead when cooperating with each other.
+For example, when number of intra-op threads has to be 8, there are different ways to set affinity:

 ```
 sess_opt = SessionOptions()